SachinKarthikeyan/ControlX-v1.0/ReadMe.md

 **Features**
 ---------------

-Cursor Control: ControlX allows you to use your controller's joystick to control the mouse cursor on your computer screen, offering an intuitive and engaging navigation experience.
+'Cursor Control': ControlX allows you to use your controller's joystick to control the mouse cursor on your computer screen, offering an intuitive and engaging navigation experience.

-Mouse Clicks: With ControlX, you can perform mouse clicks seamlessly using the buttons on your controller.
+'Mouse Clicks': With ControlX, you can perform mouse clicks seamlessly using the buttons on your controller.
 This feature enhances your ability to interact with applications and content.

-Smooth Scrolling: The project incorporates smooth scrolling functionality using the controller's D-pad, enabling you to scroll through content effortlessly.
+'Smooth Scrolling': The project incorporates smooth scrolling functionality using the controller's D-pad, enabling you to scroll through content effortlessly.

-Exit Functionality: By pressing the right trigger on the controller, you can conveniently exit the program, terminating the controller's mouse emulation.
+'Exit Functionality': By pressing the right trigger on the controller, you can conveniently exit the program, terminating the controller's mouse emulation.

 **Known Issue and Current Status**
 -----------------------------------